HS-Carbon/hs-carbon-aggregator/README.md

 - Please note that HS Carbon Aggregator only supports Line and Pickle interfaces.
 AMQP interface isn't supported yet.

-- Instances management isn't supported yet.
-This means that `hs-carbon-aggregator` won't recognize `[aggregator:x]` configuration sections.
-Feature to be supported soon.

 - Rewrite rules aren't supported and unlikely to be supported soon.

 #### Some important configuration options that aren't supported yet